bkgupta95081/Major-project/README.md

-# Wanderlust
+# Wanderlust 🌍

 Wanderlust is a full-stack web application for exploring and managing property listings.
-Users can browse available properties, view individual listing details, and add their own listings.
+Users can browse available properties, view listing details, and add their own properties.

-The application is built using **Node.js, Express.js, MongoDB, Mongoose, and EJS**.
-It also includes user authentication, authorization, form validation, image uploads, sessions, and flash messages.
+I built this project using **Node.js, Express.js, MongoDB, Mongoose, and EJS**.
+It helped me gain practical experience in building a complete web application with authentication, CRUD operations, validation, sessions, and image uploads.

 ## About the Project

-The main goal of Wanderlust is to provide a simple platform for managing vacation property listings.
+The idea behind Wanderlust is to create a simple platform where users can find and manage vacation property listings.

 Users can:

-* Browse available property listings
+* Browse available properties
-* View details of a particular property
+* View details of a property
 * Create a new listing
-* Edit their listings
+* Edit a listing
-* Delete their listings
+* Delete a listing
 * Register and log in
 * Upload images for listings
-* Receive success and error messages
+* Get success and error messages

-Authentication and authorization are used to control access to protected features.
+The application also uses authentication and authorization to protect certain actions.

 ## Features